A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

-We briefly investigate the effect of particle inertia on particle motion.
-Figure \ref{fig:particle_motion}$a$ shows the probability density function (PDF) of the magnitude of the particle velocity, $\vert \tilde{U}_i \vert$, computed over the entire time history of each particle for increasing values of the mass fraction $M_p$.
-For all laden cases (coloured curves), the PDFs closely match Gaussian distributions with the same mean $\mu_{\tilde U_i}$ and standard deviation $\sigma_{\tilde U_i}$ (dashed curves), whose values are reported in the rightmost column of table \ref{tab:particle_statistics}.
-The normality of the distributions is further confirmed by rescaling the PDFs using the variable $Z_{\tilde U_i} = (\abs{\tilde U_i} - \mu_{\tilde U_i}) / \sigma_{\tilde U_i}$: the results in the inset of figure \ref{fig:particle_motion}$a$ show an excellent collapse.
-The mean particle velocity decreases as $M_p$ increases from $0.1$ to $0.4$ but remains approximately constant for $M_p$ between $0.4$ and $0.6$, as indicated by the overlap of the green and magenta curves.
-Heavier particles are therefore slower in the reference frame of the computational domain but, since their particle Reynolds number $\Rey_p$ increases (see table \ref{tab:particle_statistics}), they are also slightly faster relative to the surrounding fluid.
+To confirm that the observed increase in $\Rey_p$ originates from the particle and fluid velocities decorrelation we consider the statistics of the translational velocity of the particles $\tilde U_i$, which is defined in the reference frame of the computational domain.
+The time and ensemble average of $\left(\tilde U_i\tilde U_i\right)^{1/2}\left(F_0L\right)^{-1/2}$ are listed in the rightmost column in table \ref{tab:particle_statistics}.
+Figure \ref{fig:particle_motion}$a$ shows the probability density function (PDF) of $\left(\tilde U_i\tilde U_i\right)^{1/2}\left(F_0L\right)^{-1/2}$ computed over the entire time history of each particle for increasing values of the mass fraction $M_p$.
+For all laden cases (coloured curves), the PDFs closely match Gaussian distributions with the same mean and standard deviation (dashed curves), whose values are reported in the rightmost column of table \ref{tab:particle_statistics}.
+The normality of the distributions is further confirmed by rescaling the PDFs using the variable where we recall that the operator $\averageparticletime{\cdot}$ indicates ensemble and time averaging.
+The results in the inset of figure \ref{fig:particle_motion}$a$ show an excellent collapse.
+The mean particle velocity decreases as $M_p$ increases from $0.1$ to $0.4$ but remains approximately constant for $M_p$ between $0.4$ and $0.6$, as indicated by the overlap of the green and yellow curves.
+Heavier particles are therefore slower in the reference frame of the computational domain.
+While the velocity difference \eqref{eq:particle_velocity_difference} increases, the particle translational velocity, as well as the fluid kinetic energy and dissipation, remain approximately constant as $M_p$ increases from $0.4$ to $0.6$ (see table \ref{tab:flow_statistics}).
+This behaviour suggests that the motion of heavy spheres is primarily governed by their inertia and only weakly coupled to the carrier flow.
+This interpretation is consistent with the reported strain enhancement, with the dissipation and enstrophy peaks near the particles (insets of figures \ref{fig:visualization_dissipation_rate}\textit{e} and \ref{fig:visualization_enstrophy}\textit{e}) and with the enhancement of the fluid velocity skewness and kurtosis at the particle scale (figure \ref{fig:skewness_kurtosis}\textit{b}) when $M_p=0.6$.